madiele/vod2pod-rss/README.md

 save and

-`sudo docker-compose up -d`
+`sudo docker compose up -d`

 #### when you want to update:

 run this inside the folder with `docker-compose.yml`

-`sudo docker-compose pull && sudo docker-compose up -d`
+`sudo docker compose pull && sudo docker compose up -d`

 then run this to delete the old version form your system (note: this will also delete any other unused image you have)